 In its first fundraising round to date, Mind Moose secured £20k at a pre-money valuation of £251k.
 As well as providing kids with practical tools to help them understand themselves and others, Mind Moose also offers parent and teacher guides to encourage conversations with supportive adults around mental wellbeing.

 Discova provides an anonymised mental health, wellbeing and resilience app, powered by artificial intelligence, all for less than the price of a cup of coffee.
 It promises personalised, evidence-based self-help interventions, with action plans for the most common issues.

 The Newcastle-based company was founded in September 2018 and, later that year, entered the North East Pre-Accelerator Programme.
 The Discova team works with both psychologists and peers to ensure that real experiences (both professional and personal) are shared in a friendly and practical way.

 Monitor the UK’s up-and-coming mental health startups.

-Get access to unrivalled data on all the funds you need to know about, so you can secure the right investors for your clients.
+Get access to unrivalled data on all the companies you need to know about, so you can secure the right leads, at the right time.